gofynd/fdk-client-kotlin/documentation/application/ORDER.md

 | body | [UpdateShipmentStatusRequest](#UpdateShipmentStatusRequest) | yes | Request body |

-Use this API to update the status of a shipment using its shipment ID.
+Modifies the current status of a specific shipment using its shipment ID.

 *Returned Response:*